In a Neoclassicist masterpiece painted on the eve of the French Revolution, Jacques-Louis David depicts the beginning of an epic Roman story in The...

 There is a skirmish between the hero and the villain.
-Fabrics whip about, horse hoofs trample, and a dying scream erupts as Saint George slaughters the Dragon.
+Fabrics whip about, horse hoofs trample, and a dying scream erupts as Saint George slaughters the dragon.
 The Christian saint kills the horrible creature as an act of religious zeal and civilization overcoming anarchy.
 Since the 10th century, Russian artists have been capturing this dramatic tale through countless painted images.
-One such image, Saint George & the Dragon, painted by an unknown artist, now hangs in the State Russian Museum of Saint Petersburg, Russia.
-Saint George & the Dragon captures the Russian spirit and its long and complicated history.
-It may appear to be simply a Russian icon, but it is a symbol of Russian culture.
+One such image, Saint George and the Dragon, painted by an unknown artist, now hangs in the State Russian Museum of Saint Petersburg, Russia.
+It captures the spiritual energy of the Russian Orthodox Church during the 15th century.

-The story of Saint George & the Dragon was first recorded in the 10th century during the time of the First Crusade (1096-99).
+The story of the saint was first recorded in the 10th century during the time of the First Crusade (1096–1099).
 The painting depicts the essence of the tale.
 The Christian Saint George was inspired to seek out and slaughter the evil Dragon roaming the countryside.
-The Dragon demanded human sacrifice, like the ancient Greek tale of Perseus and Andromeda, and the Dragon was also attacking a princess.
-There are definitively pre-Christian origins to the tale of Saint George & the Dragon.
-However, with the hand of God featured in the upper right corner, this painting takes on a Christian morality and religious zeal.
+The Dragon demanded human sacrifice, like in the ancient Greek tale of Perseus and Andromeda, and it was also attacking a princess.
+There are definitively pre-Christian origins to the tale of Saint George.
+However, with the hand of God featured in the upper right corner, this painting takes on Christian morality and religious zeal.
 Saint George is being blessed by the hand in an act of protection and following God’s will.

-Many scholars believe this painting is strongly influenced by Andrei Rublyev who is considered the master of Russian icons.
+Many scholars believe this painting is strongly influenced by Andrei Rublev who is considered the master of Russian icons.
 He lived in the late 14th and early 15th centuries.
-Therefore depending on when Saint George & the Dragon was painted, the unknown artist could have been a contemporary or in the generation following Andrei Rublyev.
-This theory is backed by the use of a white halo surrounding Saint George which was popularized by Andrei Rublyev.
-Prior to the 15th century halos were depicted more often as outlined circled of delicate gold.
-In this painting Saint George definitely has a strong halo that boldly contrasts with the red ochre background.
+Therefore depending on when Saint George and the Dragon was painted, the unknown artist could have been a contemporary or in the generation following Rublev.
+This theory is backed by the use of a white halo surrounding Saint George which was popularized by Andrei Rublev.
+Prior to the 15th-century halos were depicted more often as outlined circled of delicate gold.
+In this painting, Saint George definitely has a strong halo that boldly contrasts with the red ochre background.

-Saint George & the Dragon is a complex painting that evokes the spirit of the Russian Orthodox Church.
-It embraces its Byzantine origins but includes Russian energy so special to that northern country.
-The painting is no longer carried in a dimly lit church, but now hangs in the brightly lit State Russian Museum of Saint Petersburg, Russia.
-This fabulous museum has the world’s largest collection of Russian fine arts and contains centuries of Russian culture beginning from the 12th century.
-Saint George & the Dragon may have been created by an unknown artist, but he or she was an artist of talent, spiritual zeal, and vibrancy.
-Saint George & the Dragon is not just merely a Russian icon, it is a symbol of eternal Russia.
+Saint George and the Dragon is a complex painting that expresses its Byzantine origins through a Russian Orthodox lens.
+The painting is no longer carried in a dimly lit church but now hangs in the brightly lit State Russian Museum of Saint Petersburg, Russia.
+This fabulous museum has the world’s largest collection of Russian fine arts with pieces beginning from the 12th century.
+Saint George and the Dragon may have been created by an unknown artist, but he or she was an artist of talent, spiritual zeal, and vibrancy.
+It is a masterpiece of medieval Russian Orthodox art.